 Day 8 Wadi Rum Jeep Excursion, Transfer to Aqaba & the Red Sea Aqaba

-Days 9-10 Free Days in Aqaba Aqaba
+Days 9-10 Spend Two Free Days in Aqaba Aqaba

-Day 11 Transfer to Amman Amman
+Day 11 Transfer to Amman, Discover More of the Capital Amman

 Detailed Itinerary

 Welcome to Jordan!
-Upon arrival at the Queen Alia International Airport, you will be met by your guide and transferred to your hotel in the capital of Amman.
-The nation's largest city, Amman has been inhabited since the Bronze Age and is full of cultural and historic highlights.
+Upon arrival at the Queen Alia International Airport, you'll be met by your guide and transferred to your hotel in the capital of Amman.
+The nation's largest city, Amman, has been inhabited since the Bronze Age and is full of cultural and historic highlights.
+Depending on your arrival time, feel free to explore the city at your own pace.
+A good place to start is Rainbow Street in the historic Jabal Amman neighborhood for a stroll down the colorful avenue lined with trendy cafés, art galleries, boutique shops, and historical landmarks.

-Start today's tour with a transfer north to Jerash, one of the best-preserved Greco-Roman cities in the Middle East.
-Spend time wandering the extensive site and be sure to check out the well-preserved remains of two amphitheaters, the north-south Colonnaded Street, and the Hippodrome (the site of ancient chariot races).
+Start today's tour with a 50-minute transfer north to Jerash, one of the best-preserved Greco-Roman cities in the Middle East.
+Spend time wandering the extensive site, and be sure to check out the well-preserved remains of two amphitheaters, the north-south Colonnaded Street, and the Hippodrome (the site of ancient chariot races).
+Continue to Ajloun in the highlands, where you can explore the 12th-century Ajloun Castle, a fortress built to ward off the Crusader armies at the vital trade and pilgrimage intersection between Jerusalem, Cairo, Damascus, and Mecca.

 Day 3: Transfer to the Dead Sea via Mount Nebo, Madaba & Bethany

-Continue towards Madaba to check out its intricate Byzantine and Umayyad mosaics, including the spectacular Madaba Map, the oldest preserved mosaic map of the Holy Land.
+Continue to Madaba to check out its intricate Byzantine and Umayyad mosaics, including the spectacular Madaba Map, the oldest preserved mosaic map of the Holy Land.
 Nearby, the Madaba Archaeological Park preserves the mosaic-rich Church of the Virgin Mary and artifacts from the Hellenistic, Roman, Byzantine, and Islamic eras.

-Then it's on to Bethany, the site where John the Baptist is said to have baptized Jesus Christ on the eastern bank of the Jordan River.
-Located in a wadi kharrar, or reeded valley, several centuries-old churches and manmade pools have recently been discovered and are worth exploring.
+Then it's on to Al-Maghtas, the site where John the Baptist is said to have baptized Jesus Christ on the eastern bank of the Jordan River.
+Located in a wadi kharrar, or reeded valley, several centuries-old churches and human-made pools have recently been discovered and are worth exploring.
+After a scenic drive through a landscape of otherworldly, arid hills, you'll reach your hotel on the shores of the Dead Sea.

 Plan your trip to Jordan